logos-blockchain/logos-blockchain-testing/book/src/extending.md

    workloads can rely on consistent signals.

 ## Adding topology helpers
-- Extend `testing_framework_core::topology::TopologyBuilder` with new layouts or configuration presets (e.g., specialized DA parameters).
+- Extend `testing_framework_core::topology::config::TopologyBuilder` with new layouts or configuration presets (e.g., specialized DA parameters).
 Keep defaults safe: ensure at least one participant and clamp dispersal factors as the current helpers do.